 Next, create a hosted control in the Dynamics 365, with the highlighted parameters:

 At this point we can confirm USD is configured to open the new hosted control.
 On signing in, we see the control.
+The values are empty as we have not integrated the control with our application fully.

 Next, we will create a web application adapter to get USD to talk to the web application.